Tara Erraught

-Tara Erraught (born 1986, Dublin, Ireland) is an Irish mezzo-soprano, a graduate of the Royal Irish Academy of Music (RIAM).
+Tara Erraught (born 1986, County Louth, Ireland) is an Irish mezzo-soprano, a graduate of the Royal Irish Academy of Music (RIAM).

 Erraught is known for her work with Bavarian State Opera, for which she has been given a Pro meritis scientiae et litterarum award.
-She stepped in on five-days' notice, learning the role of Romeo in Bellini's I Capuleti e i Montecchi at the Bayerische Staatsoper in 2011.
-In the seasons since, Erraught has sung a world premiere, made her US opera debut, numerous role debuts, and successfully toured North America twice.
+She stepped in on five-days' notice, learning the role of Romeo in Bellini's I Capuleti e i Montecchi at the Bavarian State Opera in 2011.
+In the seasons since, Erraught has sung a world premiere, made her US opera debut, numerous role debuts, and toured North America twice.

+Early life and education

+Erraught was born in Ravensdale, near Dundalk, County Louth in Ireland; she has two siblings.
+She studied at Dulargy National School, which had a small orchestra, and then at St Louis Secondary School, Dundalk on the Dun Lughaidh campus, and with a singing teacher in Dundalk.
+She then pursued advanced studies at the Royal Irish Academy of Music (RIAM) working especially with Veronica Dunne.